An Author's Starter Kit

 • I would also highly recommend setting up a Business PayPal account—it will save you so much time down the road.
 It's free.

 • You'll need mockups of your book covers for marketing purposes too.
 I use MockupShots.
 It is a lifetime license and they have thousands of mockups to choose from.
 The link is a referral link, so if you sign-up through my link, I get a small commission at no cost to you.
-I use the mockups in ads, holiday campaigns, emails, and my book shop, such as this one:
+I use the mockups in ads, holiday campaigns, emails, and my book shop, such as these:

 • Lastly, you need an empty bookcase so you can start piling up the books you write, and give you a sense of fulfillment and pride in your work.
 It matters because Imposter Syndrome is real, and somehow, casting your eyes on everything you've done sometimes keeps you from going insane.